Table of Contents

 Key Takeaways

-- The Federal Reserve adjusts the federal funds rate to either stimulate or cool the economy, directly influencing mortgage rates.
+- The Federal Reserve sets the federal funds rate to either boost or slow the economy, and this move quickly spills over into mortgage rates.

-- Borrowers with higher credit scores typically enjoy lower mortgage interest rates.
+- People with strong credit scores usually get the best mortgage interest rates.

 Understanding Home Loan Rates